How to Talk to Your Spouse About Money Without Fighting

 Yes, “financial infidelity” is a real thing, and it causes real trauma to relationships.
 When couples are frequently fighting about money to the point where it feels like it’s impossible to communicate about finances, people will begin to hide spending, hide debt, or get overly controlling or even aggressive about money.
-This can lead to splitting up finances, which is often a symptom of avoidance in a relationship.
+This can lead to splitting up finances, which is often a symptom of conflict avoidance in a relationship.

 When it feels impossible to come to agreements about money, when communication about money always turns into a fight, where there is a lack of financial trust, or vastly different values around money, couples move towards separate bank accounts… and sometimes, sadly, eventually separate lives.

-Financial Therapy For Couple
+Financial Therapy for Couples